 Digital nomads are a specific type of nomads who work remotely.
 This means they can work from anywhere worldwide, as long as they have an internet connection.

 Usually, they are freelancers, bloggers, vloggers, online business owners, and more.
-Collectively, they are kind of remote workers.
+Collectively, they are remote workers.
 More on this later!